uasal/uasal.github.io/_posts/2025-08-19-AO_Summer_School.md

 <img src="/assets/AO_Summer_School_Photos_2025/wfs_lab.png" alt="wfs lab" width="800"/>

-*Katie geeking on how well its wokring*
+*Katie geeking on how well its working*

 We also got a tour of the SEAL and UCO shops.